brentcas/iOS-11-Framer/README.md

 > - 04-Views.framer
 > - 05-Keyboards.framer

-Each Framer file has a collection of designed elements, and contains no prototype code to interactive behavior.
+Each Framer file has a collection of designed elements, and contains no prototype code for interactive behavior.
 These assets are for the purposes of copying and pasting into your own prototypes, or being used as a design reference.

 All files have been opened on Framer v112 and may have issues on other versions of Framer.